Single-unit study

 EFB210 Fundamentals of Finance

 This unit introduces the fundamental concepts, theories and skills of financial management and how these are applied to solve problems associated with the decisions of financial managers.
 This is essential knowledge for financial decision makers.
-Topics covered include: an introduction to the financial institutional framework; an introduction to debt and equity instruments; financial mathematics applied to the pricing of debt and equity securities; a firm's investment decision including Net Present Value and Internal Rate of Return; introduction to risk and uncertainty using the Capital Asset Pricing Model and Weighted Average Cost of Capital concept and risk management.
-Because of its fundamental nature, this unit is a prerequisite for more advanced units within the finance, accountancy and financial planning study areas, and content studied in this unit forms part of the knowledge and skills required for students seeking professional accountancy accreditation.
+Topics include: an introduction to the financial institutional framework; an introduction to debt and equity instruments; financial mathematics; a firm's investment decision including Net Present Value and Internal Rate of Return; introduction to risk and return using the Capital Asset Pricing Model and Weighted Average Cost of Capital concept and risk management.
+Because of its fundamental nature, this unit is a prerequisite for more advanced units within the finance study area.

 EFB222 Introduction to Applied Econometrics